 Department of Histology and Embryology

 The Department of Histology and Embryology was established in 1923 in the Faculty of Medicine of Lithuanian University in Kaunas.
 The first head of the Department was Eber Landau, Professor of Bern University in Switzerland.
 Prof. E.Landau worked in the Department until 1932.
 In 1934, another foreign Professor Vera Danchakova was employed.
 Prof. V. Danchakova arrived from Columbia University (USA, New York) in 1934 and stayed until 1937.
-From 1939 to 1971, the Department of Histology and Embryology was headed by prof. Blažiejus Abraitis, from 1971 to 1994 by prof. Albertas Vitkus and from 1994 to 2003 by assoc. prof. Kęstutis Baltrušaitis.
-In 2003, Professor Angelija Valančiūtė was elected the head of the Department.
+From 1939 to 1971, the Department of Histology and Embryology was headed by prof. Blažiejus Abraitis, from 1971 to 1994 by prof. Albertas Vitkus, from 1994 to 2003 by assoc. prof. Kęstutis Baltrušaitis, from 2003 to 2017 by Professor Angelija Valančiūtė.
+In 2017 Professor Ingrida Balnytė was elected the head of the Department.

-The Department of Histology and Embryology is responsible for teaching the Histology and Embryology subject to first year students of the Faculty of Medicine and to first and second year students of the Faculty of Odontology.
-Our Department is involved in the teaching process in integrated modules of the second and third year of medical studies.
+The Department of Histology and Embryology is responsible for teaching the Human Histology and Embryology subject to the first year students of the Faculty of Medicine as well as in integrated modules of the second and the third years of medical studies.
 These modules are the following: Basics of Pre-clinical Studies and Locomotion, Nutrient Uptake and Homeostasis, Respiration and Circulation, Fundamentals of Neuroscience, Human Reproductive Health and Essentials of Clinical Studies, Immune Response and Infection.
 The modules include lectures, laboratory work, seminars and tutorials.
-The Department of Histology and Embryology is responsible for the organisation the part Reproduction and Inheritance of the module Human Reproductive Health and Essentials of Clinical Studies.
-Our Department also teaches the Histology and Embryology subject to students of Medical and Veterinary Biochemistry and Medical and Veterinary Genetics.
-In the academic year 2012-2013, we started teaching in the following new study programmes: Obstetrics and Medical Psychology.
-In the academic year 2012-2013, we started teaching the new subject Embryology and Developmental Genetics to students of Medical and Veterinary Genetics.
-Our academic staff also participate in several elective courses, including students’ scientific research, and postgraduate studies (PhD doctoral studies).
+The Department of Histology and Embryology is coordinating the part Reproduction and Inheritance of the module Human Reproductive Health and Essentials of Clinical Studies.
+Human Histology and Embryology subject is delivered to the first year and the second year students of the Faculty of Odontology.
+Histology is also studied by students of Medical and Veterinary Biochemistry and Medical and Veterinary Genetics.
+Subject Embryology and Developmental Genetics is studied by students of Medical and Veterinary Genetics.
+Midwifery students study Embryology and Embryo Development at our Department during their third year of studies.
+General and Special Histology topics are instructed to Health Psychology students in modules Psychophysiology and Biological Basis of Behaviour and Cognitive Psychology.
+Our academic staff members also participate in several elective courses, as well as in supervising students’ scientific research, and postgraduate studies (PhD doctoral studies).